Update Sept 17th 2020

-With particular consideration to the local restrictions in Bradford, Kirklees and Calderdale where some of our staff and services are based, Basis are continuing to work remotely (via phone, online and contactless drop-offs), in order to ensure the safety of staff and the people we support.
+With particular consideration to the higher rates of Covid in Leeds and surrounding areas, Basis are continuing to work remotely (via phone, online, contactless drop-offs and socially distanced outdoor meetings), in order to ensure the safety of staff and the people we support.
 Our office is still closed to visitors, but some socially distanced face-to-face support is being offered.

 Please note that following government changes to lockdown, information on how other local services are operating is changing quickly.
 We encourage you to check directly with the service you need for their opening hours and safety measures.
 Basis support workers can also help with signposting to other services.